 You may not notice it at first.
-Your cat may seem less active, spending less time looking out the window from its window perch.
-Then, it becomes evident that your pet is walking a bit slower.
-It has problems jumping up on the couch.
-You may find that it’s stopping and going up the stairs at a sluggish pace.
+Your cat may seem less active and spend less time looking out the window from their window perch.
+Then, it becomes evident that your pet is walking a bit slower and has problems jumping up on the couch.
+You may find that they’re stopping and going up the stairs at a sluggish pace.
 These are all the classic signs of osteoarthritis in felines.

 1. FurHaven Quilted Orthopedic Cat Bed – Best Overall

-The FurHaven Quilted Orthopedic Cat Bed ticks off a lot of the boxes we look for in these products.
-It is CertiPUR-US certified foam, which puts it squarely in the dealmaker category.
-It is essentially a cat sofa, with an open front for easy entry and exit.
+The FurHaven Quilted Orthopedic Cat Bed ticks off many of the boxes we look for in these products.
+It uses CertiPUR-US-certified foam, which puts it squarely in the dealmaker category.
+It is a cat sofa with an open front for easy entry and exit.
 The interior is quilted with orthopedic foam for comfort.
 It does an excellent job of redistributing the weight of your pet.

-The suede-lined sides provide more than adequate support.
-The bed comes in a full range of sizes to fit any pet.
+The suede-lined sides provide more than adequate support, and the bed comes in a full range of sizes to fit any pet.
 It has a stylish design that will look attractive even in the family room.
-We liked the fact that it includes recycled materials, making it an eco-friendly purchase, too.
-The price is right, especially considering the 30-day limited warranty.
+We liked that it’s made with recycled materials, making it an eco-friendly purchase.
+The price is affordable, especially considering the 30-day limited warranty.

 2. Frisco Sherpa Orthopedic Bolster Cat Bed – Best Value

 The Frisco Sherpa Orthopedic Bolster Cat Bed is the best orthopedic cat bed for the money.
 It comes with a Sherpa-sided cushion and a chenille jacquard bed, both of which have removable covers.
-The filling is both memory foam and polyfill.
+The filling is comprised of memory foam and polyfill.
 It is well-made and provides adequate room for cats that like to stretch out in their bed.
-We liked that the entire bed is washable.
+We appreciate that the entire bed is washable.

 While it is affordably priced, the foam is neither certified nor chew-resistant.
-The latter might be an issue with cats that have their claws.
-The bed is attractive and comes in only one color.
+The bed is attractive but comes in only one color.
 The cushion is a light gray, which can be problematic for dark-colored pets.
 Given its size and price, we think it would make an excellent travel bed.

-3. Bedsure Orthopedic Cat Bed – Premium Choice
+3. Petsure Orthopedic Cat Bed – Premium Choice

 4. K&H Pet Products Orthopedic Bolster Cat Bed

-The K&H Pet Products Orthopedic Bolster Cat Bed offers a plush place to curl up for a catnap, with its velvet and microfiber interior that is sure to make a favorable impression on your cat.
-The sides are thick and soft.
-A 3-inch orthopedic foam and a foam base provide the support.
+The K&H Pet Products Orthopedic Bolster Cat Bed provides a plush place to curl up for a catnap, with its velvet and microfiber interior that will make a favorable impression on your cat.
+The sides are thick and soft, and the 3-inch orthopedic foam and foam base provide support.
 It has a removable cover that is machine washable in the delicate cycle.
 The manufacturer recommends line-drying it.

-We liked the design that makes it easy for your pet to get inside of it.
-The opening is smaller than we usually see with these sofa-style beds.
-It comes in two colors and four sizes.
-The manufacturer also offers a 1-year limited warranty.
+The design makes it easy for your pet to get inside, but the opening is smaller than we usually see with these sofa-style beds.
+It comes in two colors and four sizes, and the manufacturer also offers a 1-year limited warranty.

 5. MidWest Orthopedic Bolster Cat Bed

-The MidWest Orthopedic Bolster Cat Bed looks more like your run-of-the-mill model than one with this particular purpose.
+The MidWest Orthopedic Bolster Cat Bed looks more like your run-of-the-mill model than an orthopedic bed.
 It consists of a foam bolster with a fleece lining over an egg-crate base.
 The latter allows for circulation, but the higher sides do not.
-The entry is also taller than we’ve seen with comparable products, making it a possible issue for arthritic cats.
+It is also taller than comparable products, making it a possible issue for arthritic cats.

-On the positive side, the manufacturer covers the things that we don’t always like about pet beds, with their odor- and water-resistant properties.
+On the positive side, the Mid we don’t always like about pet beds, with their odor- and water-resistant properties.
 The latter is a Teflon-coating, which we questioned for its safety.
 While it’s easy to clean, the bed doesn’t provide enough support to alleviate pressure points.
-It’s also spendy for what it is.
+It’s also expensive for what it is.

 6. Brindle Waterproof Orthopedic Cat Bed

-The bed is well-made, with a washable cover.
-It has a non-skid bottom, which is necessary with this type of item.
-It comes in three sizes and three colors.
+The Brindle bed is well-made, with a washable cover.
+It has a non-skid bottom and comes in three sizes and three colors.
 One standout feature is the 3-year warranty that the manufacturer offers.
 That says a lot about the quality of the product and its durability.
 Nevertheless, it is not scratch- or chew-resistant.